anjanhans/portfolio/E-commerce-sales-order/README.md

 Product-level performance shows a difference between sales volume and revenue contribution.
 For example: Yoga Mat has the highest quantity sold (14 units) among all products and generated $5,695 while Smartphone generated $5,104 from only 8 units.
-This indicates that the product demand and revenue contribution are not necessarily correlated.
+This indicates that the product demand and revenue contribution are not necessarily proportional.

 Payment preferences shows a particularly strong contribution from Cash-On-Delivery(COD).COD has 30 out of 89 orders and generated $64,758 that is approximately 41% of total revenue.
 This shows COD is not only the most frequently used payment method but also the largest revenue contributor.